Grantourismo in a Nutshell

-Grantourismo is the blog of a husband-wife travel writer and photographer team Lara Dunston and Terence Carter (that’s us!), who have been on a continuous, contemporary grand tour of the world.
+Grantourismo is the travel site of a husband-wife travel and food writer and photographer team Lara Dunston and Terence Carter who have been on a continuous, contemporary grand tour of the world since 2010.
 Our mission is to make travel more meaningful and more memorable by exploring more authentic and enriching ways to travel.
-We are proponents of slow and sustainable travel, local travel and living like locals, experiential travel and learning and doing things when we travel, and, wherever possible, giving something back to the places we visit.
-We blog about our travels, the places we settle into, the people we meet and the experiences we have on Grantourismo.
+We are advocates of slow and sustainable travel, local travel and living like locals, experiential travel and learning and doing things when we travel, and, wherever possible, giving something back to the places we visit.
+We blog about our travels, the places we settle into, the people we meet, and the experiences that change us on Grantourismo.

 What is Grantourismo?

 Grantourismo or ‘grand touring’ is the style of travelling we’ve been doing since January 2006, when, with a slew of guidebooks and travel articles under our belts and a year’s worth of writing commissions lined up, this husband and wife writer and photographer team embarked on a one-year travel experiment.
 Putting our worldly possessions into storage in Dubai, we took to the road to live out of our suitcases, bouncing around the planet from project to project.
 One year turned into six, and we’re still moving.

 Along the way, we changed the whole meaning of globetrotting, and in the process we redefined the way in which travel writers work.
 While we still undertake traditional travel writing assignments, writing and shooting for magazines and newspapers around the world, doing the occasional guidebook, and developing our own books and travel aps, we also work directly with travel brands, tourism organizations and travel companies on special projects.